-- Log in to your online account and head to “Account Summary”.
+- Log in to your online account.
 Specifics will vary by issuer, but your rewards will usually be featured on a main account page.

-- Click on “Rewards Balance”.
-The exact wording may differ depending on the issuer.
-Once you click on your rewards balance, you’ll be taken to a page with your total amount of unredeemed rewards, and information about your redemption options.
+- Click on your rewards balance.
+Once you click on your rewards balance, you’ll be taken to a page with more information about your redemption options.

 - Select how you’d like to redeem your rewards.
 You may be able to redeem your rewards for travel purchases, cash back in the form of a check or statement credit, merchandise, or gift cards, depending on the rewards card.

 - Redeem your rewards.
-Once you redeem your credit card rewards, the points, miles or cash back will be deducted from your rewards balance immediately.
-If you’re redeeming for statement credits or covering past purchases, your account will usually be credited within a week.
+Once you redeem your credit card rewards, the points, miles, or cash back will be deducted from your rewards balance immediately.
+If you’re redeeming for statement credits or covering past purchases, your account will usually be credited within 2-3 business days.
 If you redeem your rewards for gift cards or merchandise, you can expect them to arrive in the mail within 2-3 weeks.

-On average, credit card reward reward are worth 1 cent each.
-Most major credit card issuers (like Chase, Capital One, and American Express) advertise that your rewards will not expire as long as your account remains open.
+On average, credit card rewards are worth 1 cent per point or mile.
+Most major credit card issuers (like Chase, Capital One, and American Express) advertise that your rewards will not expire as long as your account remains open and in good standing.
 But you should check the exact terms and conditions of your specific credit card to make sure you don’t lose any rewards you’ve earned.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.